You are here

 Since Nationals Park opened in 2008, the buzzworthy Capitol Riverfront has become one of DC’s emerging neighborhoods.
 The experiences continue to grow, and we've compiled some of our favorites to get you started on your adventure.

-Nationals games are a great attraction, with stars like Bryce Harper and Max Scherzer taking the field.
+Nationals games are a great attraction, with stars like Max Scherzer and Juan Soto taking the field.
 During the fourth inning, six jumbo-headed mascots costumed as U.S. presidents zip around the field in a comical-yet-competitive foot race (yes, there’s some cheating).
 Nats games are a hot ticket in DC, so make sure to score your exclusive discount and save big.
 Just go to the Nationals single game tickets page, select the game you wish to attend and enter the promotional code VISITDC.
 Still not convinced?
 Here are even more reasons to catch a Nationals game.

 Set along nearly two miles of the beautiful Anacostia River, this Capitol Riverfront is home to plenty of waterfront activities during the warmer months.
 Discover endless things to do in this booming neighborhood right on the water.

 Whether you’re a life-long soccer fan or you’ve never watched a game before, you’ll love the energy, excitement and experience of seeing D.C.
 United play in person.
 From cheering on legendary footballer Wayne Rooney to having one of the best stadiums in soccer, there are lots of reasons to hop on the band wagon and get tickets today.